 All the symptoms mentioned here can be caused by other conditions.
 But if you have any of these symptoms it's important to get them checked out by your doctor or specialist nurse.
 Always let them know if you develop any new symptoms, especially if they last more than a week or two.

 The first symptom of this is often a nagging ache in the bone.
 This may become painful when you are moving around, or make it difficult to sleep.
 The pain tends to be there both day and night.

 Aches and pains are not uncommon and can be caused by different things.
-But it's important to see your doctor if your symptoms continue.
+But it

 The first symptoms of this may be a cough that doesn't get better or breathlessness.
 If cancer cells settle on the outside of the lungs, they can irritate the membranes which cover the lungs (pleura).
 This causes fluid to build up and press on the lungs which can make you breathless.
 This is called a pleural effusion.
 The fluid can be drained away to make your breathing easier.

 Breathlessness can be frightening, but there are effective ways of managing it.
 When treatment - usually chemotherapy - starts to work, your breathing will improve.

 Some women may have discomfort or pain in the liver, which is on the right side of the tummy (abdomen) under the ribs.
 Other symptoms may include feeling sick, losing your appetite, or feeling very tired and generally unwell.